 Keeping fur under control is all about getting into a routine.
 Following grooming appointments, cleaning schedules, and more will help you control hair around the house.

 Start by targeting hair before it even gets to your home.
 Depending on your pet’s breed, you want to get into a regular grooming schedule with their vet or grooming salon.
-Most pets need growing twice or once a month.
+Most pets need grooming twice or once a month.

 Bathing your pet not only removes dirt and unpleasant smells but it can help remove loose fur that would otherwise end up on your floors.
 Try bathing products formulated to help reduce shedding, and don’t forget to brush before and after bathing.

-Yes, we know… but vacuum is the one way to manage pet hair in the house.
+Yes, we know… but a vacuum is the one way to manage pet hair in the house.
 If you can, vacuum every day to prevent fur buildup.
 If a traditional vacuum is too much to fit your busy schedule, consider getting an automated vacuum that will handle the work while you work.

 Finally, you want to keep your pet away from specific areas.
 For example, if you have a couch with a fabric that catches pet hair, then that’s a designated off-limit area.
 This won’t help manage all the pet hair around your house, but it will make it easier to control.